 While Emma and Brock live in different parts of the country now, their friendship from college is still having a positive impact.
 Brock is committed to continuing to donate and Emma is continuing her efforts to inspire more donors by volunteering at plasma centers in her area to personally thank the donors and perhaps inspire some additional ‘super donors’ like Brock!

-To learn more about donating plasma or to find a donation center near you, click here for more information.
+Learn more about donating plasma or find a donation center near you!

 "Nemo also has a very special and personal motivation for donating plasma – his 13-year old daughter, Daniela."